 These infantry corps deployed en potence to protect the right flank of the main army while the Saxon cavalry moved closer.
 This redeployment created a considerable interval between the Saxon cavalry and the Kommandierten cavalry.

-Zieten led the first Prussian column on the “Kaiserstrasse” with his 50 hussar sqns deployed on each side of the highway, followed by Hülsen's 3 grenadier bns, 6 heavy guns and 4 additional bns, with Stechow Dragoons (5 sqns) closing the march.
+Zieten led the first Prussian column along the “Kaiserstrasse” with his 50 hussar sqns deployed on each side of the highway, followed by Hülsen's 3 grenadier bns, 6 heavy guns and 4 additional bns, with Stechow Dragoons (5 sqns) closing the march.
 Then came the first line of the army: 20 cuirassier sqns under Lieutenant-General Penavaire, 14 bns, and then the 11 sqns of the left wing under Major-General Baron Schönaich.
 To the left, parallel to the head of the infantry of this first column, marched 3 more grenadier bns to cover the flank.
 The second column marched to the left of the first (along the north side of the “Kaiserstrasse”): Normann's Dragoon Brigade (10 sqns) followed by 8 bns (extended to occupy the same space as the infantry of the first column) with Meinicke Dragoons (5 sqns) closing the march.
 Finally, a third column of 15 sqns under Major-General von Krosigk formed the reserve of the Prussian left wing.